Stanley Kubrick: Hollywood success and beyond (1955–1962)

 Paths of Glory, set during World War I, is based on Humphrey Cobb's 1935 antiwar novel of the same name.
-Schary was familiar with the novel, but stated that MGM would not finance another war picture, given their backing of the anti-war film The Red Badge of Courage (1951).
+Schary stated that MGM would not finance another war picture, given their backing of the anti-war film The Red Badge of Courage (1951).
 (Note: Kubrick and Schary agreed to work on Stefan Zweig's The Burning Secret, and Kubrick began working on a script with novelist Calder Willingham.
 He refused to forget Paths of Glory, and secretly began drafting a script at night with Jim Thompson.)
 After Schary was fired by MGM in a major shake-up, Kubrick and Harris managed to interest Kirk Douglas in playing Colonel Dax.
 (Note: Douglas informed United Artists that he would not do The Vikings (1958) unless they agreed to make Paths of Glory and pay $850,000 to make it.
 Kubrick and Harris signed a five-film deal with Douglas's Bryna Productions and accepted a fee of $20,000 and a percentage of the profits in comparison to Douglas's salary of $350,000.)
 Douglas, in turn, signed Harris-Kubrick Pictures to a three-picture co-production deal with his film production company, Bryna Productions, which secured a financing and distribution deal for Paths of Glory and two subsequent films with United Artists.
-The film, shot in Munich, from March 1957, follows a French army unit ordered on an impossible mission, and follows with a war trial of three soldiers, arbitrarily chosen, for misconduct.
-Dax is assigned to defend the men at Court Martial.
-For the battle scene, Kubrick meticulously lined up six cameras one after the other along the boundary of no-man's land, with each camera capturing a specific field and numbered, and gave each of the hundreds of extras a number for the zone in which they would die.
+The film, shot in Munich, from March 1957, included a battle scene for which Kubrick meticulously lined up six cameras one after the other along the boundary of no-man's land, with each camera capturing a specific field and numbered, and gave each of the hundreds of extras a number for the zone in which they would die.
 Kubrick operated an Arriflex camera for the battle, zooming in on Douglas.
 Paths of Glory became Kubrick's first significant commercial success, and established him as an up-and-coming young filmmaker.
-Critics praised the film's unsentimental, spare, and unvarnished combat scenes and its raw, black-and-white cinematography.
+Critics praised the film's unsentimental and unvarnished combat scenes and its raw, black-and-white cinematography.
 Despite the praise, the Christmas release date was criticized, and the subject was controversial in Europe.
 The film was banned in France until 1974 for its "unflattering" depiction of the French military, and was censored by the Swiss Army until 1970.